 Buy Early And Wait Until The Last Minute

-I know it’s contradictory, but prices always seem to be lowest at the beginning of the back to school season and the end.
-We buy the items we must have at the start of the year and hold off buying lots of things until the end of the season when the stores mark everything down.
+I know it’s contradictory, but prices always seem to be lowest at the beginning of the back to school season and then again at the end.
+We buy the items we must have at the start of the year and hold off buying lots of the generic things until the end of the season when the stores mark everything down.
 If I can buy one pack of paper for the first week of school and then scoop up the other nine at the end of season sale – I will!